ljwolf/geopython/README.md

 This will build a conda environment that sandboxes the installation of the required packages for this workshop so we don't break anything in your computer's system Python (if it has one).

-This may take 10-15 minutes to complete depending on the speed of your network connection.
+This may take up to 10-15 minutes to complete depending on the speed of your network connection.

 Once this completes, you can activate the workshop environment with: